jessicablank/javascript-quiz/README.md

 - The user can save their initials and score in local storage.

 ### Re-do
-I was bothered by the general requirements that did not require the application to display a score to the user.
-I added that functionality as well as some fun response feedback as the user is taking the quiz.
+I was bothered by the fact that the initial requirements that did not require the application to display a score to the user.
+I added score functionality as well as some fun response feedback as the user is taking the quiz.

 ## Action Gif